puzzle/ng-user-auth/README.md

 * Integrates with `angular-ui-router` and adds route based authorization
 * Provides a directive that can be used for element based authorization

-This is work in progress, please be patient.
-We'll add a HOW TO USE section here as soon as the module is ready to be used.

 ## Integration into your application
 Follow these steps to add the ng-user-auth module to your application:
 * Clone the repo